WeslyG/elasticsearch-cli/README.md

 #### OR Docker

-Connection parameter variables are set in docker-compose.yml file.
+Connection variables are set in docker-compose.yml file.

 The following variables are available:
 ES_HOST - Elasticsearch address